 Christian Women's Fellowship (CWF):

 Christian Women's Fellowship (CWF) is dedicated to glorifying God by bringing women into a more intimate relationship with Jesus as Lord and Savior.
-Centered around service projects, study of women in the Scriptures and loving fellowship the CWF meets every other month on the second Saturday from 12-2pm starting in October and ending in June.
+Centered around service projects, study of women in the Scriptures and loving fellowship the CWF meets periodical throughout the year.

 Share Christ's Love: